right9code/right9ov/01 - BACKEND/_DummyPDFs/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 Women have a unique sense of guy radar.
 They are able to tell almost instantly if a guy is the "real deal" or not.
 Before you even begin speaking, women are able to tell if you are confident or not.
 But sometimes, confidence can be faked and women don't want to waste time talking to a guy who is not authentic.
 This is why women unknowingly developed a series of trials for men.

 As soon as a man begins displaying alpha-male qualities, girls will start to feel a tinge of natural attraction.
 As soon as they feel this, their subconscious will begin to worry that you might not be the real deal.
 She needs to know you're not just a wussy who acts confident for a few seconds.
-There

----

-# CHASE HUGHES

-are a few things she's looking for immediately - signs that you have your life together enough to be completely secure in whatever you say and do and are selective, picky, and discerning when it comes to women.
+Thereare a few things she's looking for immediately - signs that you have your life together enough to be completely secure in whatever you say and do and are selective, picky, and discerning when it comes to women.

 Women need to be able to tell immediately if you are going to take the lead in the interaction, and they will make sure they know for sure within the first five minutes of meeting you.
 You'll spot this immediately when you start approaching women.
 Women will tease you, ask you to do crazy favors, make fun of your shirt, ask you what kind of job you have, and basically try to pull the confidence rug out from under you to see how you react.
 When a woman realizes that your beliefs in yourself are about a thousand times stronger than hers, she will feel embarrassed for having tried to analyze you.
 This is not something women do deliberately; in fact, most women don't even realize they do it.